pguerrero-igutierrez/MT-domain-adaptation/README.md

 ## Datasets

+All datasets use a split of 90/5/5% for train/validation/test.

 ### General
 Sampled from `projecte-aina/CA-EU_Parallel_Corpus` (50k pairs).
-Split 90/5/5% for train/validation/test.

 | Split | CA→EU | EU→CA |
 |---|---|---|